-Famous People With Ankylosing Spondylitis
+Famous People With Axial Spondyloarthritis

 The first is that at one point in the battle around the defense of Chattanooga, the author describes Grant sitting at a desk and standing up, but he was still crouched over like he was writing at the desk and moved to a stack of papers in the corner and then back to his desk without ever standing up straight.
-The second happened when Grant was described by another commanding general as always being hunched over like he is falling forward as he walked along the street.
+The second happened when Grant was described by another commanding general as always being hunched over like he was falling forward as he walked along the street.

-The quietly famous people with AS
+The quietly famous people with AxSpA

 I chose the list from Wikipedia, but before I get started, I caution that Wikipedia may not be accurate and is never authoritative.
 It is not subject to academic scrutiny and its accuracy is suspect.
-Therefore, you must read this list, the other references I am using, and in fact all references from Wikipedia with extreme skepticism.
+Therefore, you must read this list, and all references from Wikipedia, with extreme skepticism.
 With that warning, I do not believe that anyone is going to take my degree away, so let’s look.
-Here are some of the highlights of the Wikipedia page.

 Franklin Gutiérrez (Guti)

-A major league ballplayer.
-He played for Cleveland, Seattle, and the Los Angeles Dodgers.
+Gutiérrez, a major league ballplayer, played for Cleveland, Seattle, and the Los Angeles Dodgers.
 In 2010 he won the Golden Glove with a fielding percentage of 1.000 in 146 games.
-In 2013 he was placed on the disabled list with a hamstring injury, and then in 2014, he informed the Mariners he could not play in the 2014 season due to AS and irritable bowel syndrome.6
+In 2013 he was placed on the disabled list with a hamstring injury.
+Then, in 2014, he withdrew from the 2014 season because of AxSpA and irritable bowel syndrome.6

 He had a great last week of playing in the major leagues, when in July 2015 he hit a grand slam home run while with the Mariners.
 AxSpA eventually ended his career.
 He is now coaching.6